-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value as of December 31, 2020 after this offering by \$9.1 million, or \$0.22 per ordinary share (\$0.22 per ADS), and would increase (decrease) dilution to new investors by \$0.78 per ordinary share (\$0.78 per ADS), assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase of 1,000,000 in the number of ADSs we are offering would increase our pro forma as adjusted net tangible book value as of December 31, 2020 after this offering by \$0.19 per ordinary share (\$0.19 per ADS), assuming the assumed initial public offering price per ADS remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-A decrease of 1,000,000 in the number of ADSs we are offering would decrease our pro forma as adjusted net tangible book value as of December 31, 2020 after this offering by \$0.21 per ordinary share (\$0.21 per ADS), and would increase dilution to new investors by \$0.21 per ordinary share (\$0.21 per ADS), assuming the assumed initial public offering price per ADS remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value as of September 30, 2020 after this offering by \$ approximately \$ per ordinary share (\$ per ADS), and would increase (decrease) dilution to new investors by \$ per ordinary share (\$ ADS), assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase of 1,000,000 in the number of ADSs we are offering would per ADS), and increase our pro forma as adjusted net tangible book value as of September 30, 2020 after this offering by \$ per ordinary share (\$ per ordinary share (\$ would decrease dilution to new investors by \$ per ADS), assuming the assumed initial public offering price per ADS remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A decrease of 1,000,000 in the number of ADSs we are offering would decrease our pro forma as adjusted net tangible book value as of

+September 30, 2020 after this offering by \$ per ordinary share (\$ per ADS), and would increase dilution to new investors by \$ per ordinary share (\$ per ADS), assuming the assumed initial public offering price per ADS remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing.